 Those serving as the primary mentor for the student are required to be licensed graduate veterinarians in good standing with the Board of Veterinary Medicine.

-The mentor is required to sign an agreement (called a Memorandum of Agreement).
+The mentor is required to sign an agreement called a Memorandum of Agreement.
 This Memorandum is not a binding or legal contract.
 Its purpose is to document credentials and clarify the mentors’ responsibility.
-Part of the agreement is to complete a survey regarding clinical tasks and equipment.
-This is the same document that all veterinary technology programs are required to submit to the AVMA (American Veterinary Medical Association) for accreditation
+Part of the agreement is to complete a survey regarding clinical tasks and equipment at the mentoring site.
+The surveys are based on documents that all veterinary technology programs are required to submit to the American Veterinary Medical Association (AVMA) for accreditation.

 The mentor is required by NOVA to send a copy of their transcript from their college of veterinary medicine to the Head of the Online Program who notifies the Dean of the Natural and Applied Science Division of the Loudoun Campus.
 After approval, the mentor is then recognized as an honorary adjunct professor and receives an official letter of notification from the college.
 The college retains the transcript and the mentor should retain their official letter which may be presented to the hospital inspector from the State Board of Veterinary Medicine to verify that the student technician is under proper supervision.
 Student technicians in the online program are allowed to perform many tasks often reserved for licensed veterinary technicians, but only after they have received training in the program and under supervision of the mentor.